TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 What the heck does that mean?
 The whole point of doing this is to avoid a blocking sort.

 [Index boundary](https://www.mongodb.com/docs/manual/core/multikey-index-bounds/) is a term that MongoDB uses to describe a condition that limits how much of the index will be scanned.
-Our query has a boundary on custom_fields.attribute of `["3812","3812"]`, because we're only interested in the part of the index that relates to a specific custom attribute.
-We're sorting on custom_fields.value which has the same path prefix.
+Our query has a boundary on custom_fields.attribute of `["3812","3812"]`, because we're only interested in the part of the index that relates to that attribute.
+That's OK.
+The problem is that we're sorting on custom_fields.value which has the same path prefix as custom_fields.attribute.

 Oh dear.
 MongoDB won't use our perfect index to return the results we want in sorted order.
 But why?
 In the end I tracked down the [issue](https://jira.mongodb.org/browse/SERVER-31898) that led to this note being added to the manual.